Genital Warts

 HPV can also be transmitted through non-sexual routes, although this is less common.
 This includes skin-to-skin contact in areas where warts are present.

-Testing for Warts
+Testing for warts

 Diagnosis of genital warts is typically made through a visual examination by a healthcare provider.
 There is no specific test for HPV in the genital area, but women may discover an HPV infection through an abnormal Pap test during cervical cancer screening.